warrenb95/cronparser/README.md

 # cronparser

-cronparser is a package to parse a cron string and output it to the command line e.g
+cronparser is a package to parse a cron string and output it to the command line.

 ## Installation